code-builders/curriculum/rails/http-101.md

 and respond with an HTTP response.
 In simpler times the web server would simply locate an HTML file then read and return the contents.
 Remember when websites commonly had .html at the end of the URL?

-For our purposes we won't be using statically saved HTML files, but we'll use ruby to generate the HTML content dynamically each time a request is made.

 A webserver interfaces your application with incoming HTTP requests on the server.